Updated:

 Value-rational practices of an individual may appear instrumentally rational to another individual or group of individuals, like if people use a demonstration as an avenue to oust a repressive regime.
 At times, it may be hard to come up with a clear distinction between the two forms of rationality.

-The second level on which constructivism “operates on is the systemic or structural level.”8 At this level, scholars like Wendt claim that countries partake in social relations that develop meaning regardless of the prevailing material environment.
+The second level on which constructivism “operates on is the systemic or structural level.”
+At this level, scholars like Wendt claim that countries partake in social relations that develop meaning regardless of the prevailing material environment.

-For instance, “the United States engages in a very diverse social relationship with France and the Great Britain relative to Iran and North Korea…these social relationships allow the United States to see the intentions by Britain and France to come up with nuclear weapons as less harmful relative to the intentions by Iran and North Korea.”9
+For instance, “the United States engages in a very diverse social relationship with France and the Great Britain relative to Iran and North Korea…these social relationships allow the United States to see the intentions by Britain and France to come up with nuclear weapons as less harmful relative to the intentions by Iran and North Korea.”

-Realists would claim that the United States ought to respond uniformly to the intentions by all these countries to come up with nuclear weapons.
+Realists would claim that the United States ought to respond uniformly to the intentions of all these countries to come up with nuclear weapons.
 Wendt claims that the establishment of inter-subjective understanding and meaning determines if the countries in question are in a cooperative or contentious relationship.

-Strands of constructivism
+Strands of Constructivism

 There are numerous strands of constructivism, which range from those that emphasize on interpretative character of social science and turndown scientific-model of theorizing to those that accommodate the use of experimental theoretical insights in coming up with explanations for international relations.

-Largely speaking, as an extensively debated theory of international relations, constructivism has been split into two major strands, viz. the European and the North American strands.10 The two strands differ mainly because of the questions asked in the effort to understand international relations and the approach they use in answering these questions.
+Largely speaking, as an extensively debated theory of international relations, constructivism has been split into two major strands, viz. the European and the North American strands.
+The two strands differ mainly because of the questions asked in the effort to understand international relations and the approach they use in answering these questions.

 Intellectuals that seek to understand contributory relationships and mechanisms between norms, actors, identity, and interests follow this strand of constructivism.
 Theorists like Alexander Wendt, Nicholas Onuf, Emanuel Adler, and John Ruggie fall under this strand.
 This strand underlines the conventional constructivism in the United States.